An Introduction to String Diagrams for Computer Scientists: Semantics

 Notice that this diagram denotes the same \emph{relation} as in~\eqref{ex:relation}, but the two represent different spans.

-Another way to understand the correspondence is to notice that spans of finite sets can be seen as matrices with coefficients in $\N$.
+Another way to understand the correspondence is to observe that spans of finite sets can be seen as matrices with coefficients in $\N$.
 Because we identify isomorphic spans, the specific label of each witness in the apex plays no role.
 In this sense a span just keeps track of \emph{how many ways} two elements in each of its legs are related.
-More precisely, given the span $\spn{n}{f}{A}{g}{m}$, we can represent it as an $m\times n$ matrix whose $(i,j)$-th coefficient is the cardinality of $\{a\in A\mid f(a)=j, g(a)=i\}$.
-The diagrammatic calculus for matrices (over any semiring) will be explained in more details in Example~\ref{ex:matrices-product} below.
-This perspective is also developed in~\cite{Bruni01somealgebraic}, where the authors study some of the algebraic properties of the SMC of spans and their dual, \emph{cospans}, which we will introduce next. \end{example}
+More precisely, given the span $\spn{\{0,\dots,n\}}{f}{A}{g}{\{0,\dots,n\}}$, we can represent it as an $m\times n$ matrix whose $(i,j)$-th coefficient is the cardinality of $\{a\in A\mid f(a)=j, g(a)=i\}$.
+The diagrammatic calculus for matrices will be explained in more details in Example~\ref{ex:matrices-product} below.
+This perspective is also developed in~\cite{Bruni01somealgebraic}, where the authors study some of the algebraic properties of the SMC of spans and their dual, \emph{cospans}, which we introduce next. \end{example}

-\begin{example}[Cospans] The category $\Cospan{\Set}$ has sets as objects and morphisms $X\to Y$ given by pairs of maps $f:X\to A$ and $g: Y\to A$ with the same set $A$ as codomain, which we write as $\cospn{X}{f}{A}{g}{Y}$.
+\begin{example}[Cospans] Cospans, as their name indicates, are formed by inverting the arrows in the definition of spans.
+Let $\Cospan{\Set}$ be the category with sets as objects and morphisms $X\to Y$ given by pairs of maps $f:X\to A$ and $g: Y\to A$ with the same set $A$ as codomain, which we write as $\cospn{X}{f}{A}{g}{Y}$.
 The composition of two cospans is obtained by computing what is called \emph{the pushout} of $g$ and $p$ below and composing the resulting outer two functions on each side: